ian-h-chamberlain/forkgit/README.md

 1. Clone this repository.

-2. For each git checkout on the remote server, create a directory locally and create a file `.gitfork` inside with these contents (replacing values within `<>`):
+2. For each git checkout on the remote server, create a directory locally and create a file `.forkgit` inside with these contents (replacing values within `<>`):
    ```
    remote-host = <remote machine's hostname>